oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 In this lab, you will:

 - Run AI-generated filter and sort requests.
-- Compare AI search behavior with row search behavior.
+- Compare AI search behavior with Row Search behavior.
 - Review and refine the generated report chips.

 ## Task 1: Filter and Sort with AI Search